 f.
-Trade Receivables:
+Trade receivables:

 Revenues from the use of Optune are recorded on an accrual basis for payers that meet the revenue recognition criteria for accrual basis where an agreement exists and collectability is reasonably assured.
-The Company considers receivables past due based on payment terms and reserve specific receivables if collectability is no longer reasonably assured.
+Trade receivables are presented net of allowances and allowance for doubtful accounts of \$3,453 and \$0, as of December 31, 2017 and 2016, respectively.
+In order to provide for trade receivables that could become uncollectible in the future, the Company establishes an allowance for doubtful accounts to reduce the carrying value of such receivables to their estimated net realizable value.
+The Company considers receivables past due based on payment terms and historical cash collection experience.
 The Company evaluates such reserves on a regular basis and adjusts its reserves as needed.
 Once a receivable is deemed uncollectible, such balance is charged against the reserve.
-For the year ended December 31, 2016, the allowance for doubtful accounts is \$0.
+As of December 31, 2017 and 2016, the allowance for doubtful accounts was de minimis.